MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

         -   **Action:** Create a strong, random password (e.g., from a password generator) and paste it here.

 6. Click **"Save Settings"**.

 ---

+## Step 5: Configure the Bot

+All notification destinations (channel IDs, mention roles) are now managed in one place: the bot's configuration file.

+1. On the server where you host the bot, open the `discord-bot/config.json` file.
+2. Fill in all the `CHANNELS` and `MENTION_ROLES` with the correct IDs from your Discord server.
+3. Restart the bot for the changes to take effect.

+---